John Skelton (American football)

-John Michael Skelton (born March 17, 1988) is a former American football quarterback.
-He played college football at Fordham and was drafted by the Arizona Cardinals in the fifth round of the 2010 NFL Draft.
-He was also a member of the Cincinnati Bengals, San Francisco 49ers, Tennessee Titans and Montreal Alouettes.
+John Michael Skelton (born March 17, 1988) is an American former professional football quarterback who played in the National Football League (NFL).
+He played college football for the Fordham Rams and was selected by the Arizona Cardinals in the fifth round of the 2010 NFL draft.

-High school career
+He was also a member of the Cincinnati Bengals, San Francisco 49ers, and Tennessee Titans, and also had a brief stint with the Montreal Alouettes of the Canadian Football League (CFL).

+Early life

 Skelton attended Burges High School in El Paso, where his father served as an assistant coach.
 He lettered in football, basketball, baseball, and track.
 After passing for 2,172 yards and 15 touchdowns as a senior in football, he earned first-team All-District I Class-AAAA and All-City honors, and was named the Offensive MVP by the El Paso Times in 2005.
 He finished his football career as the starting quarterback in the 2006 El Paso All-Star Game.

 In basketball, Skelton earned All-City, All-District and All-Region honors.
 Changing positions every year in baseball, he earned All-District honors all four years and All-City honors in 2006.